‘Win or lose,’ Sotto says he’ll vote to confirm Gina Lopez

 He said Lopez was not only corrupt-free but she is also the first “environmentalist” to head the Department of Environment and Natural Resources.

-Besides, Sotto said, the Commission had confirmed in the past a number of Cabinet officials, who had no “sterling backgrounds.”
+Besides, Sotto said, the Commission had confirmed in the past a number of Cabinet officials who had no “sterling backgrounds.”

 “Yung iba pa nga mga questionable na -approved.
 Ito pang wala namang corruption sa katawan, wala namang mga alegasyon e,” he said.